 Now the marketing mix has become a basic tool every marketer, business, and company must use in order to achieve their marketing goals as effectively and efficiently as possible.

-For attracting customers to retain them, every marketer must concentrate on at least the significant components of it.
+To attract customers to retain them, every marketer must concentrate on at least the significant components of it.
 There are several benefits the marketing mix can provide to your business, some are mentioned below:

 - It helps to understand the target market.